-Daniel L. Hartl Daniel L. Hartl is the Higgins Professor of Biology in the Department of Organismic and Evolutionary Biology at Harvard University.
-He has taught highly popular courses in genetics and evolution at the introductory and advanced levels.
+Daniel L. Hartl Daniel L. Hartl is Higgins Professor of Biology in the Department of Organismic and Evolutionary Biology at Harvard University and Professor of Immunology and Infectious Diseases at the Harvard Chan School of Public Health.
+He has taught highly popular courses in genetics and evolution at both the introductory and advanced levels.
 His lab studies molecular evolutionary genetics and population genetics and genomics.
-Dr. Hartl is the recipient of the Samuel Weiner Outstanding Scholar Award and the Medal of the Stazione Zoologica Anton Dohm Naples.
+Dr. Hartl is the recipient of the Samuel Weiner Outstanding Scholar Award as well as the Gold Medal of the Stazione Zoologica Anton Dohrn, Naples.
 He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 He has served as President of the Genetics Society of America and President of the Society for Molecular Biology and Evolution.
-Dr. Hartl’s Ph.D. was awarded by the University of Wisconsin, and he did post-doctoral studies at the University of California, Berkeley.
-Prior to joining the Harvard faculty, he served on the faculties of the University of Minnesota, Purdue University, and Washington University Medical School.
-In addition to publishing more than 350 scientific articles, Dr. Hartl has authored or coauthored 30 books.
+Dr. Hartl’s PhD is from the University of Wisconsin, and he did postdoctoral studies at the University of California, Berkeley.
+Before joining the Harvard faculty, he served on the faculties of the University of Minnesota, Purdue University, and Washington University Medical School.
+In addition to publishing more than 400 scientific articles, Dr. Hartl has authored or coauthored 30 books.